girishsukukumar/kannamangala/estimates.md

-# Cost Estimats  for  Kannamangala Lake Restoration
+# Cost Estimates  for  Kannamangala Lake Restoration

 ## 1. Introduction
       This document caputres the cost estimates for restoration of the Kannamangala Lake.